 On the other hand, variable income investment has neither fixed tenure nor fixed returns.
 It is at the investor’s discretion to decide how long he wishes to hold the investment and the rate of return is usually dependent on prevailing market conditions.

-Variable investment attract more return on investment but it can also be riskier because in a period of deteriorating market conditions, the investor may lose his money completely.
+These ones attract more return on investment but it can also be riskier because in a period of deteriorating market conditions, the investor may lose his money completely.

 Variable investment classes include stocks, property investment, derivative trading etc.